kenjennings/Atari-Breakout76/README01Intro.md

 These numbers are very large, tall objects on screen.
 The numbers and the space between them match the width of the bricks below them, so the math is already sone -- horizontally, the numbers including the space between them are 7 color clocks wide.
 The height is about 27 pixels and when converted to the Atari works out to 14.04 scan lines tall.

+**EXTERNAL LABELS**:

-Also note that in the arcade game there are labels painted in yellow on the glass over the display indicating which value is the Player number, and the Ball Counter.
+Also note that the arcade game has labels painted in yellow on the glass over the display indicating which screen value is the Player number, and the Ball Counter.

 **COLOR**: